 The Health Insurance Portability and Accountability Act (HIPAA) of 1996 regulates medical providers, health insurance providers, and other affiliated entities that routinely handle “protected health information”;

-California’s Online Privacy Protection Act (OPPA) regulates commercial websites that collect "personally identifiable information" from users, including disclosure requirements and the consumers’ rights to review and modify their information.
+Many states have enacted their own data privacy laws.
+For example, California’s Online Privacy Protection Act (CalOPPA) regulates commercial websites that collect “personally identifiable information” from users, including disclosure requirements and the consumers’ rights to review and modify their information.

 Several states, as well as the U.S. Congress, have introduced bills that would enable consumers to opt out of having their internet activity “tracked” by third-party websites.
 These bills have been compared to the Do-Not-Call lists that help consumers avoid telemarketers.